clux/kubecon2022/source/slides.md

 notes:
 - in practice; just use the above, get light-weight hyper (likely in tree)
-- we deal with both major ssl stacks, auth setups
+- we deal with both major ssl stacks, we'll have good default trace layers
-- be it bearer tokens, refresh tokens via files, oauth, or that scary exec based stuff that someone thought was a good idea, that's now coming back to bite everyone. but yeah, we support everything
+- and hyper is a great http client that's probably alerady in your dependency tree
 - and when you have a Client, you can query the api

 ---

-### Api Runthrough 1
+### Api Basic 1

 ```rust
 let nodes: Api<Node> = Api::all(client);